-The Company's ability to make payments on the Esch Note, to replace its indebtedness, and to fund working capital and planned capital expenditures will depend on its ability to generate cash in the future, which, to a certain extent, is subject to general economic, financial, competitive and other factors that are beyond its control.
+The Company's ability to make the final principal payment of \$200,000 under the Esch Note, to replace its indebtedness, and to fund working capital and planned capital expenditures will depend on its ability to generate cash in the future, which, to a certain extent, is subject to general economic, financial, competitive and other factors that are beyond its control.
 The Company has historically secured its working capital facility through accounts receivable balances and, therefore, the Company's ability to continue servicing debt is dependent upon the timely collection of those receivables.
 The Company believes its operations will provide working capital necessary to meet its needs.
-In addition, the Company continues to explore financing alternatives.